pnp/blog/content/office-add-ins-community-call/2022-10-12/index.md

 This is a good question to ask here https://github.com/OfficeDev/office-js.

-**Would you say what you just demod with Visual Studio is the preferred approach for developing a web add-in vs. the Yeoman and Visual Studio Code approach?**
+**Would you say what you just demonstrated with Visual Studio is the preferred approach for developing a web add-in vs. the Yeoman and Visual Studio Code approach?**

 Either one works.
 Most VSTO background developers would probably use Visual Studio to stay in a familiar IDE.